Skip Maine state header navigation

 |Education Home | Contact Us | Calendar | Archives|

-Maine Department of Education Child Nutrition Services
+Maine Department of Education Child Nutrition Programs

 The Child Nutrition Services agency in the Maine Department of Education oversees several USDA programs.
 The staff’s high priority duties include completing Federal reviews, conducting several statewide informational meetings yearly, and providing local technical assistance.
-Programs the Agency oversees are:

 All Food Service Directors and managers must be on the Child Nutrition List Serve to remain current.
 This is the method that all announcements of regulation changes, meetings, late checks and other current topics are shared with all.
 The list serve is for Maine Food Service staff.
 The list is not given out to anyone and vendors are not members.
 DOE staff does control the membership and the posting.
 This should be a resource to all.
 If you should change your address you will need to register with the list serve again.
-Maintaining the current email status is the responsibility of the members.
-Join Child Nutrition list serve NOW
+Maintaining the current e-mail status is the responsibility of the members.
+Join Child Nutrition LISTSERV NOW

-To post a message on the list serve send the posting as an email to Child.Nutrition@lists.maine.gov.
-The email will then be approved by the State Agency and State Agency Staff and everyone on the list serve will receive your message and respond to it.
+To post a message on the list serve send the posting as an e-mail to Child.Nutrition@lists.maine.gov.
+The e-mail will then be approved by the State Agency and State Agency Staff and everyone on the list serve will receive your message and respond to it.
 Just remember, keep your posting “ABC” appropriate, brief and clear.

-The list serve you join on your own and unsubscribe on your own.
+The List Serve you join on your own and unsubscribe on your own.
 If your address changes unsubscribe the old address and subscribe with the new address.
 The list serve are monitored for exchange of information and not used for sales or membership lists.